tollefj/subtitle-compression/README.md

 Fine-tuning of models can be seen in `finetune.py`.

 Printouts of experiments on both in-domain (opensubtitles) and out-of-domain (europarl) are in their respective jupyter notebooks in the root dir.
 See a temporary sample below.
 Note that the data is randomly sampled from the original distribution, which favors higher compression ratios.
 However, it is applicable as real-world data.
+See the BBT dataset used for empirical evaluation in the paper under `evaluation/BBT`.

 ## OpenSubtitles - French
 <div>